JamesWoolfenden/terraform-by-example/docs/lesson5.md

 ## Terraform Tools

-I'm always on the lookout for new and improved tools, a short list, but these ones have proven to be essential.
+I'm always on the lookout for new and improved tools, so suprisingly this a short list, but these ones have proven to be essential.

 - **Terraformer** <https://github.com/GoogleCloudPlatform/terraformer>.
   This reverse engineers infrastructure into Terraform, supports just about anything.